Complexity Classes for Online Problems with and without Predictions: Introduction

-The basis for our complexity classes is \emph{asymmetric string guessing}~\cite{BFKM17,M16,M16arxiv}, a generic hard online problem.
-Each request comes with no information and is simply a prompt for the algorithm to guess a bit.
-String guessing has played a fundamental r\^{o}le in what is often referred to as advice complexity~\cite{DKP09,HKK10,BKKKM09,EFKR11}.
-Specifically, we use \emph{$(1,t)$-Asymmetric String Guessing with Unknown History and Predictions} ($\ASG{t}$), which will be our base family of complete problems, establishing a (strict) hierarchy based on the parameter,~$t$.
-The \emph{cost} of processing a sequence is the sum of the number of guesses of $1$, plus $t$ times the number of wrong guesses of $0$.
-Based on a notion of an \emph{online reduction}, we define complexity classes, $\CCWM{\PAIRETAFORCC}{t}$, parameterized by $t\in \ZZ^+$ and a pair of error measures with certain properties.
-To prove that a problem, $P$, is $\CCWM{\PAIRETAFORCC}{t}$-\emph{hard}, one must establish an online reduction from $\ASG{t}$ to $P$, and to prove \emph{membership}, one must establish an online reduction from $P$ to $\ASG{t}$.
-If both reductions exist, we say that $P$ is $\CCWM{\PAIRETAFORCC}{t}$-\emph{complete}.
-We show that there exists a notion of composition of online reductions, implying transitivity, so our framework provides all the usual tools: if a subproblem of some problem is proven hard, the problem itself is hard, one can reduce from the complete problem that seems most convenient, etc. Thus, working with our complexity classes is similar to working with, for example, NP, MAX-SNP~\cite{PY91}, the W-hierarchy~\cite{DF99}, and APX~\cite{APMGCK99}, in that hardness results are obtained by proving the existence of special types of reductions that preserve properties related to hardness.
+We define complexity classes, $\CCWM{\PAIRETAFORCC}{t}$, parameterized by $t\in \ZZ^+ \cup \{\infty\}$ and a pair of error measures, \PAIRETA, with certain properties.
+To prove that a problem, $P$, is $\CCWM{\PAIRETAFORCC}{t}$-\emph{hard}, one must show that $P$ is as hard as $\ASG{t}$, and to prove \emph{membership} in $\CCWM{\PAIRETAFORCC}{t}$, one must show that $\ASG{t}$ is as hard as $P$.
+If both are true, $P$ is $\CCWM{\PAIRETAFORCC}{t}$-\emph{complete}.
+The as-hard-as relation is transitive, so our framework provides all the usual tools: if a subproblem of some problem is hard, the problem itself is hard, one can reduce from the most convenient complete problem, etc. Thus, working with our complexity classes is similar to working with, e.g., NP, MAX-SNP~\cite{PY91}, the W-hierarchy~\cite{DF99}, and APX~\cite{APMGCK99}, in that hardness results are obtained by proving the existence of special types of reductions that preserve properties related to hardness.
+However, we obtain performance bounds that are independent of any conjectures.

+Deriving lower bounds on the competitiveness of algorithms based on the hardness of string guessing has been considered before~\cite{BHKKSS14,BBLP20,EFKR11}, with different objectives.
+The closest related work is in \cite{BFKM17}, where one of the base problems we use in this paper, $(1,\infty)$-Asymmetric String Guessing with Unknown History, was used as the base problem for the complexity class AOC; AOC-complete problems are hard online problems with advice.
+Note that despite the similarities, working with advice and predictions are quite different matters.
+In advice complexity, the competitive ratio is a function of the number of advice bits available.
+Working with predictions, competitiveness is a function of the quality, not the quantity, of information about the input.
+Thus, results cannot be translated between AOC and the complexity classes of this paper.
+Moreover, AOC is only one complexity class, not a hierarchy.